DaisukeMiyamoto/aws-parallelcluster-relion/README.md

 ### 1. Launch Cluster

 On AWS CloudShell, run following commands for cluster creation.
+The `create_relion_cluster.sh` script use `us-east-1` region in default.
+You could change `AWS_REGION` parameter in the script.

 ```
 git clone https://github.com/DaisukeMiyamoto/aws-parallelcluster-relion